uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/mutual_exclusion/null_rw_mutex_cls.rst

 .. cpp:function:: void unlock_shared()

-    Releases a read lock, held by the current thread.
+    Releases a read lock held by the current thread.